SumoLogic/sumologic-otel-collector/docs/Migration.md

 #### Description

-In Opentelemetry Collector configuration it can be added as a comment just above the receiver name.
+A description can be added as a comment just above the receiver name.

-For `Description` `All my example logs` it will look like in following snippet:
+For example, the following snippet configures the description as `All my example logs`:

 ```yaml
 receivers: